tobyhodges/fair-research-software/episodes/01-fair-research-software.md

 Similar [FAIR principles for software][fair-principles-research-software] have now been defined too.
 In general, they mean:

 * **Findable** - software and its associated metadata must be easy to discover by humans and machines.
 * **Accessible** - in order to reuse software, the software and its metadata must be retrievable by standard protocols.
+It must be free and legal to access.
 * **Interoperable** - when interacting with other software it must be done by exchanging data and/or metadata through standardised protocols and application programming interfaces (APIs).
 * **Reusable** - software should be usable (can be executed) and reusable